sysce/website-portfolio/README.md

 # website-portfolio

-This is a React app that gives the SystemYA shell a refresh in Typescript and function components.
+This is a React app that gives the SystemYA shell a refresh in Typescript with cleaner function components.